CoffeeITWorks/ansible_burp2_server/README.md

 Or clone the repo to you roles subdir (subidr of dir where you have your site.yml file), role folder name must be the same as specified in site.yml.

-Redhat support is automatically tested with molecule docker centos 6 image.
 Ubuntu support is automatically tested with molecule docker Ubuntu 14.04 and latest image.
+Debian support is automatically tested with molecule docker Debian Jessie (8)

 Role Name
 =========